 After joining Warner Bros., she was looking for her first role at the studio.
 Jack L. Warner had her in mind for the role of Kathryn Mason in Conflict (1945) and sent the script for the film to her.
 However, after reading the script, she told her agent to tell Warner that "Joan Crawford never dies in her movies, and she never ever loses her man to anyone".

 She was an active member of the Hollywood Democratic Committee and was very liberal all her life.
-She was a supporter of Franklin D. Roosevelt, Harry Truman, Lyndon Johnson, Adlai Stevenson, John F. Kennedy and Jimmy Carter.
+This was until she married staunch Republican Alfred Steele.
+After that she became a Republican and good friend of Richard Nixon.
+Nixon was Counsel for Pepsi Cola.
+She was a supporter of Franklin D. Roosevelt, Harry Truman, Lyndon Johnson, Adlai Stevenson, John F. Kennedy.

 Her biggest pet peeve was being told by rising starlets that she was their mother's favorite actress.

 Joan suffered from bacillophobia, the fear of germs.

 The Disneyland attraction "It's A Small World" was donated to the famed theme-park courtesy of Joan.
 During the 1964 World's Fair, Joan, who at the time was member of the board of directors of Pepsi Cola, approached Walt Disney with the suggestion to create a ride dedicated to the children of the world.
 The musical boat ride was a smash hit and once the fair ended "It's A Small World" was transferred in its entirety to Disneyland and was officially reopened to park guests on May 28, 1966, with Crawford in attendance.